 Do I need pre-crop my images before uploading them to the app?

 Although the editing features of the app are very limited, one thing you can do on all pictures is crop to size.
 This means that if you select an image from your camera roll that is 15×15, but you want a 10×8 print, then the app will let you select which 10×8 area you want.
+If you want better photo editing, you may want to check out Photoshop or a free alternative.

 How long does it take for the prints to arrive?